RahatVortex98/laravel-12-ecommerce/README.md

 - **Step 1: Move Assets (CSS, JS, Images, Fonts)**

-1.Copy the css, js, images, and fonts folders.
+1. Copy the `css`, `js`, `images`, and `fonts` folders

-2.Paste them into your Laravel project's public folder.
+2. Paste them into your Laravel project's **public** folder

         Path: your-project/public/

 - **Step 2: Create the "Master Layout"**

-1.Go to resources/views/layouts/.
+1. Go to resources/views/layouts/.

-2.Create a new file called site.blade.php.
+2. Create a new file called site.blade.php.

-3.Open the index.html, copy everything, and paste it into site.blade.php.
+3. Open the index.html, copy everything, and paste it into site.blade.php.

 - **Step 3: Clean up the Master Layout"**